 Caution: before connecting or disconnecting the transducer arrays, make sure that the Optune® power switch is in the “OFF” position.
 Disconnecting the transducer arrays with the device power switch in the “ON” position could trigger the alarm sounds and may damage the device.

-Caution: if you have a severe underlying skin condition on the scalp, talk to your doctor to find out if this could hinder treatment with Optune® or temporarily interfere it.
+Caution: if you have a severe underlying skin condition on the scalp, talk to your doctor to find out if this could hinder treatment with Optune® or temporarily interfere with it.

 Notices